 Most dog toys for Doxies cost between $10 and $20.

-How many you will need to buy depends on how quickly your Doxie destroys them, but it may be worth it to buy more expensive toys from the outset as they are less likely to break or be chewed up by your dog.
+How many you will need to buy depends on how quickly your pet destroys them, but it may be worth it to buy more expensive toys from the outset as they are less likely to break or be chewed up by your pup.

 There’s also the cost of supplies to consider when it comes to pet ownership.
 These can include your dog’s bed, crate, leash, harness, collar, and food and water bowls.

-Food and water bowls cost between $5 and $25, and collars and harnesses between $10 and $30.
+Food and water bowls range between $5 and $25, and collars and harnesses are between $10 and $30.

 Your dog’s bed might be one of the most expensive accessories you can buy, costing around $50 to $100, but a good quality bed will last a good few years, if not his life.

-What are the Additional Costs that Come with Owning a Dachshund?
+Additional Costs that Come with Owning this Sausage Dog

 Besides the above month-to-month expenses, a few different costs are associated with owning a Dachshund.

-One of the main ones would be training as you teach your dog how to interact with other canines while also housebreaking your puppy.
+One of the main ones would be training as you teach him how to interact with other canines while also housebreaking your puppy.

 Training your Dachshund can cost between $50 and $125 for about two months of training with a weekly lesson.